When warm evenings arrive in North Mississippi, your backyard should be a peaceful retreat.

-Then it happens — that faint high-pitched buzz around your ear.
-One mosquito turns into a small swarm, and before long, you’re waving your arms, swatting, and retreating indoors.
+Suddenly, that faint high-pitched buzz appears near your ear.
+One mosquito quickly turns into a small swarm, and soon you’re waving your arms, swatting, and heading indoors.
+If this sounds familiar, you're not alone.

-Sound familiar?
-You’re not alone.
-In our part of the South, mosquitoes are an unfortunate fact of life — but they don’t have to take over your yard.
-With a few smart prevention habits and consistent mosquito control, you can enjoy summer evenings without the itching and irritation.
+In the mid-south, mosquitoes are a standard part of life - but they don’t have to dominate your yard.
+With a few simple prevention strategies and regular mosquito control, you can enjoy summer nights free from itching and irritation.

 Mosquitoes are drawn to our region for the same reasons we love it: long summers, warm evenings, and plenty of rain to keep everything green.
 Unfortunately, that combination creates ideal breeding conditions.